Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 Tags: expression; static; dynamic; flat;

-Expression for flat records types and values.
+Expression for flat record types and values.
 It has two forms, one defining a type (static) and one defining a value of that possibly anonymous type (dynamic).
 The sort of a flat record is `t@ype`.